MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/Enable-copilot-in-finance.md

 ---
 # required metadata

-title: Terminate schedule lines
+title: Enable Copilot in Dynamics 365 Finance
-description: This topic describes how to enable the copilot functionality in Microsoft Dynamics 365 Finance.
+description: This topic describes how to enable the functionality related to Copilot in Microsoft Dynamics 365 Finance.
 author: JodiChristiansen
 ms.date: 05/23/2024
 ms.topic: article